-The attachment field type will allow you to attach multiple files directly to your records, including mp3s, PDFs, photos, and word documents.
-The attachment field looks like this in the expanded record view:
+The attachment field type allows you to attach multiple files directly to your records.
+You can attach different field types including: mp3s, PDFs, photos, and word documents.

-Tapping the camera icon will enable you to take a picture with your phone camera and directly attach it to your record.
+Tapping the camera icon will open up your mobile device's camera—allowing you to take a picture that will be directly attached to that record.

 Tapping the ellipsis icon will enable you to upload files from a variety of other sources, including from a web search or from your Dropbox or Google Drive account.

-The cell will show thumbnail previews of the files you've attached, which you can tap to open in an expanded preview or download directly to your phone.
+The attachment field will show thumbnail previews of any files you've attached to a record.
+You can tap on a file to open in an expanded preview:

 Does the attachment field compress image files?